 - 3. Message match your ad and landing page copy

-- 5. Infuse your copywriting with your customers’ words
+- 5. Infuse your landing page copywriting with your customers’ words

 - 6. Build credibility with social proof

-- 7. Write like you talk (conversational copy)
+- 7. Write like you talk (conversational copywriting)

 - 9. Emphasize benefits over features